stanislavbrtna/SDA_OS/Docs/sda_main.md

     sys.getLcdState();
 Gets state of lcd.
 Return: 1 if lcd is on, otherwise 0
+##### Get Usb State
+    sys.getUsbState();
+Gets state of usb port.
+Useful for determining if the SDA is connected to PC.
+Return: 1 when powered from usb, otherwise 0
 ##### Wake the SDA from sleep
     sys.sdaWake();
 Wakes SDA without turning the screen on.